iisshaun/iisshaun-port/content/pages/index.md

     backgroundSize: full
     title: 'Gidday, I''m Shaun Hammond a Game UI/UX Designer '
     subtitle: >-
+      I have over 8 years experience.
 I started my career with New Blood Interactive in 2014, worked over 5 years with RocketWerkz Studios and then nearly 3 years with my friends at Usual Suspects Studios.
 I'm based in Dunedin, New Zealand and open to new opportunities.
     styles:
       self:
         height: auto